mjun0812/mjun0812.github.io/src/content/posts_en/2024-10-22-python-uv-pytorch-2.md

 ```

 Next, configure index-urls for CPU and CUDA versions of PyTorch.
 Don't forget `explicit = true` at this time.
-Here's the explanation of the explicit option:
+Here's an explanation of the explicit option:

 > The explicit flag is optional and indicates that the index should only be used for packages that explicitly specify it in tool.uv.sources.
 If explicit is not set, other packages may be resolved from the index, if not found elsewhere.
 > Quoted from <https://docs.astral.sh/uv/concepts/dependencies/#index>

-In essence, it's an option to restrict the index-specified url from being used when searching for other packages.
+In essence, it's an option to restrict the index-specified URL from being used when searching for other packages.
-Since this time's index-url is only used for torch installation, and it might reference packages incompatible with the current architecture causing errors, don't forget this.
+Since this time's index-url is only used for torch installation, and it might reference packages incompatible with the current architecture causing errors, don't forget this setting.

 ```toml
 [[tool.uv.index]]